 The most powerful thing you can do financially is to let the power of compound interest work for you over a long period of time.
 Every year you wait to invest costs you potentially hundreds of thousands of dollars at retirement.
 But don’t let that be an excuse if you’re getting a late start with investing.
 Investing right now is always better than starting tomorrow.

 The best way to use financial discipline for investing is to have a percentage of your pay automatically deducted from every paycheck.
 When it’s automatic you don’t have to think about it!
 This good financial habit builds your wealth like nothing else!

-Managing your investments is easy with Personal Capital.
+Managing your investments (and everything else financial) is easy with Personal Capital.
 Powerful tools to make your money work for you!
 Learn more about Personal Capital here.

 Live on Less Than You Make

 It makes a ton of common sense, but most people don’t do it.
 Having financial discipline means living below your means and not overextending yourself like most broke people consistently do.